SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 	{: .text-center.small}

-	**The diagnostic results for stock market turnover in Greece.
+	**The diagnostic results for stock market turnover in Greece**

-2. The inspection of a graph hints the source of the problem.
+2. The inspection of a graph hints at the source of the problem.
 The original time series does not manifest any seasonal movements (left panel).
-It should be noted that when X-13ARIMA-SEATS method is used for seasonal adjustment, the seasonal component is estimated regardless the properties of the original time series (right panel).
+It should be noted that when the X-13ARIMA-SEATS method is used for seasonal adjustment, the seasonal component is estimated regardless of the properties of the original time series (right panel).
-    It means that the seasonal component is estimated even if there are no signs of a presence of the seasonal fluctuations in the time series.
-In the picture below the seasonal component (blue line) is moving rather than stable and the averages for the specific months (red lines) are not at the same level, suggesting some intra-year differences between seasons.
-Nevertheless, the SI ratios (dots) are rather far from seasonal component, indicating that the irregular movements dominate over the seasonal ones.
+    It means that the seasonal component is estimated even if there are no signs of the presence of seasonal fluctuations in the time series.
+In the picture below the seasonal component (blue line) is moving rather than being stable and the averages for the specific months (red lines) are not at the same level, suggesting some intra-year differences between seasons.
+Nevertheless, the SI ratios (dots) are rather far from the seasonal component, indicating that the irregular movements dominate over the seasonal ones.

 	{: .text-center.image-wrapper}